vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 Finally comes the *japa* , the recitation of the *śrīvidyā* , the *mūlamantra* of the Goddess, a rite performed in the last part of all ritual Hindu worships.

 The *japa* prescribed here is, however, not really a recitation.
-It is a complex spiritual and yogic exercise associating the enunciation \( *uccāra* \) of the *vidyā* with visualizations and with the ascent of *kuṇḍ alinī* .
-The *uccāra* is, in fact, an upward movement of the phonic resonance of the *śrīvidyā* along the *suṣumnā* , going from the *mūlādhāra* up to the *dvādaśānta* , 40 inseparable from the ascent of the *kuṇḍ alinī* .
+It is a complex spiritual and yogic exercise associating the enunciation \( *uccāra* \) of the *vidyā* with visualizations and with the ascent of *kuṇḍalinī* .
+The *uccāra* is, in fact, an upward movement of the phonic resonance of the *śrīvidyā* along the *suṣumnā* , going from the *mūlādhāra* up to the *dvādaśānta* , 40 inseparable from the ascent of the *kuṇḍalinī* .
 It is therefore a practice of Tantric mantrayoga where the *śrīvidyā * is used as a means to facilitate the fusion of the adept with the cosmic divine power of the Goddess.

 The *japa* is made up of four meditative-yogic practices: *Japa* of the three parts of the *śrīvidyā* \( *śl. * 169–173\).
 This consists in visualizing the three parts and the nine constituent *cakras* of the *śrīcakra* as tiered along the *suṣumnā* , then to perceive the *kalās* of the subtle vibration of the *bīja HRīṂ * , which ends these three parts \( *kūṭa* \) of the mantra as ascending from the *mūlādhāra* to the heart, then from the heart to the *ājñācakra* and thence up to the *dvādaśānta* , where the threefold phonic vibration reaches the plane of *unmanā* , the “transmental,” and dissolves into the silence of the Absolute, with which the adept also fuses.
 Table 3.1 in chapter 3